Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate: Introduction

-Subsequent analyses refined this picture.~\citet{Hudson_1993_A} mapped the density field from optical galaxies, showing that the overdensity in the Centaurus--Hydra--Pavo--Virgo supercluster complex peaks near the Centaurus cluster (Cen~30) at $cz \approx 3500~\kmsec$, not at the attractor location of $4200$--$4350~\kmsec$.~\citet{Hudson_1993_B} used this density field to predict the \ac{LG} peculiar velocity, finding a ${\sim}30\,\deg$ misalignment with the \ac{CMB} dipole direction.~\citet{Hudson_1994_C} found that, after applying inhomogeneous Malmquist bias corrections, the data are well described by a Cen-30-centred infall of ${\sim}240~\kmsec$ combined with a residual bulk dipole of ${\sim}360~\kmsec$.~\citet{Hudson_1994_D} concluded that there is no evidence for a \ac{GA} within $8000~\kmsec$ being primarily responsible for the motion of nearby galaxies, with $\gtrsim 400~\kmsec$ attributable to sources beyond this distance.
+Subsequent analyses refined this picture.~\citet{Hudson_1993_A} mapped the density field from optical galaxies, showing that the overdensity in the Centaurus--Hydra--Pavo--Virgo supercluster complex peaks near the Centaurus cluster (Cen~30) at a distance of $35~\Mpch$, not at the \ac{GA} distance of $43.5~\Mpch$.~\citet{Hudson_1993_B} used this density field to predict the \ac{LG} peculiar velocity, finding a ${\sim}30\,\deg$ misalignment with the \ac{CMB} dipole direction. \citet{Hudson_1994_D} concluded that there is no evidence for a \ac{GA} within $80~\Mpch$ being primarily responsible for the motion of nearby galaxies, with $\gtrsim 400~\kmsec$ attributable to sources beyond this distance.
 This density-field approach, mapping the galaxy distribution and predicting peculiar velocities via linear theory, was further developed by~\citet{Pike_2005} and~\citet{Carrick_2015}, and extended to full Bayesian inference of the initial conditions by~\citet{Jasche_2019}, providing the foundation for the digital twins used in this work.
 However, a large portion of the \ac{GA} region lies behind the \ac{ZoA}, making direct optical observation of galaxies difficult due to dust obscuration and stellar confusion and hence necessitating velocity-based analysis.
 In this context, the \ac{GA} came to be understood not as the sole driver of the \ac{CMB} dipole, but as an important intermediate overdensity embedded within a larger-scale flow pattern extending to greater depths.